flxwed/autopilot.lua/README.md

    - Download the latest version of the `pilot.d.lua` file.

 3. **Install luau-lsp for VSCode:**
-   - Install JohnnyMorganz's [luau-lsp](https://github.com/JohnnyMorganz/luau-lsp) extension for Visual Studio Code.
+   - Install JohnnyMorganz's [luau-lsp](https://github.com/JohnnyMorganz/luau-lsp) extension for Visual Studio Code. ([Marketplace link](https://marketplace.visualstudio.com/items?itemName=JohnnyMorganz.luau-lsp))

-4. **Configure VSCode Settings:**
+4. **Create Your Project Folder:**
+   - Create a folder to put your Waste of Space Project(s), then right click it and `Open With Code`
-   - Place `pilot.d.lua` in your project directory.
+   - Place `pilot.d.lua` in your folder.
    - Create a `.vscode` folder in your project directory.
-   - Inside the `.vscode` folder, create a `settings.json` file.
+   - Inside the `.vscode` folder, create a `settings.json` file and paste the following code:
-   - Add the following properties to `settings.json`:

      ```json
      {